MKesenheimer/SDLDisplay/README.md

 `./SDLDisplay -i /Users/kesenheimer/stdout -h 600 -w 800`

-Use the file sink of gnu-radio to write to the named pipe.
+Use the file sink of gnuradio to write to the named pipe.
-File Sink properties:
+File sink properties:

 ```
 File: /Users/<name>/stdout